lnbits/opensats-reports/2024/june-august.md

 LNbits will be going V1 in Q5 2024.
 This would not ave been possible without the support from OpenSats❤️.

-LNbits has a thriving community that is supported in our repos and on our channels t.me/lnbits, t.me/makerbits, t.me/nostrmarket.
-A good amount or resources go into offering support through those channels, which is slightly less quantifiable.

 ## June
 #### LNbits Core
 * Nice formatting of funding source titles in Server admin by @blackcoffeexbt in https://github.com/lnbits/lnbits/pull/2543